-Most of our clients these days buy an umbrella or excess liability policy.
-It’s a sensible thing to do, with multi-million dollar jury awards becoming increasingly commonplace.
+Most of our clients buy an umbrella or excess liability policy.
+With multi-million dollar jury awards becoming increasingly commonplace, it’s a sensible thing to do.
 If you have any business relationships that require you to provide evidence of insurance, like leases or contracts for example, you’ll also see requirements for high limits that can only be covered at reasonable cost by an umbrella policy.

-In terms of what they cover, umbrella policies can do two things.
+Umbrella policies can do two things.
 Umbrella policies all provide additional insurance limits over the primary underlying liability insurance policies carried by the insured in the event that those primary underlying limits are exhausted by one large loss or several losses.
 These additional limits are the main reason to buy these policies; it’s an economical way to buy higher limits.
-Although the umbrella will cover over several underlying policies, it has, in effect, a very large deductible built in, equal to the limits of the underlying polices.
+Although the umbrella will cover over several underlying policies, it has a very large deductible built in, equal to the limits of the underlying polices.
 Large deductibles equal lower premiums, and with required underlying limits typically starting at $1,000,000, umbrella policies can be written relatively inexpensively.

 The presence of an SIR in an umbrella quote is a pretty good indicator that you are looking at a true umbrella policy.
 Unfortunately, many policies commonly referred to as “umbrella” policies these days really aren’t.
 The other variation in these types of policies is properly called an excess liability policy.
 These policies give you the same advantage as umbrellas in terms of adding limits to underlying policies.
 The difference is that they are written on a “follow form” basis; if something is covered in an underlying policy it will be covered in the excess liability policy; if it’s not, it’s not.